 The thing is, you can be a high achiever, love your job, and be successful, all without being burnt out.

 In fact, I’ll argue that it’s the only sustainable way to accomplish everything you want and be happy.
 I’ll also add that working long hours is not the main contributor to burnout.

 When someone is burnt out, it’s heartbreaking.
-That person has figuratively lost his / her flames.
-Their desire, drive, ambition and sometimes even love, no longer burns inside their being.
+That person has figuratively lost his/her flame.
+Their desire, drive, ambition, and sometimes even love no longer burns inside their being.

 So what contributes to burnout?

 - Not truly believing the goal(s)/objectives that you’re working toward

 - Lack of control in how you do your work and your desired outcome

 - Lack of connection or social support to share perspectives or hardship